Choose a passion. Choose a priority.

 Other Giving Opportunities

 Every gift to Missouri S&T changes lives.
 Every contribution, no matter what size or designation, matters a great deal.
 Whether it’s a generator for back-up power at KMST, raw glass for the Hot Glass Shop, drill presses, or travel and lodging assistance for students participating in national design competitions, your gift is an investment in tomorrow’s leaders.
-For more information, contact John Held, executive director of development, at firstname.lastname@example.org or 573-341-6533.
+For more information, contact John Held, Director of Planned Giving, at firstname.lastname@example.org or 573-341-6533.